Revival of IMF programme may be delayed by couple of weeks

 The official sources said that there would be no confusion that these two bills would be tabled before the Parliament for getting approval.
 There were rumors that the government might backtrack from presenting the SBP’s Autonomy Bill before the Parliament but official circles ruled out any possibility of it and argued that it would simply mean derailing of the IMF program.
 Pakistani authorities managed to convince the IMF for striking a staff-level agreement with hard work and it could not derail its whole efforts halfway at the existing juncture.

-PESHAWAR: Sana Bahadur of the Pakistan Army defeated Mehvish Ali of the Bank of Khyber in the final of the Khyber...
+RAWALPINDI: Chief of Army Staff General Qamar Javed Bajwa, who visited Headquarters Karachi Corps, lauded services...

-NOWSHERA: The Nowshera Cantonment Board is set to arrange the three-day annual chrysanthemum festival at the historic...
+ISLAMABAD: The Supreme Court on Monday observed that the Sacked Employees Act 2010 was struck down and could not be...

-KARACHI: PPP Chairman Bilawal Bhutto Zardari said on Monday that Pakistan should not have skipped the US-hosted...
+KARACHI: Chairman Pakistan People’s Party Bilawal Bhutto Zardari has said the people who have been calling the...

-PESHAWAR: KP Chief Secretary Shehzad Khan Bangash and Inspector General of Police Moazzam Jah Ansari presided over a...
+KARACHI: Central leaders of the the Muttahida Qaumi Movement-Pakistan on Monday said the rejection of the...

-MARDAN: The general manager of the Premier Sugar Mills Mardan on Monday said the mills were facing closure due to the...
+EILAT, Israel: Miss India Harnaaz Sandhu was crowned Miss Universe in the Israeli city of Eilat early on Monday, with...

 Comments